 All you have to do is provide the supplies and watch your guests’ creativity flow.
 They can paint paper, canvases, or premade knick-knacks such as birdhouses.
 Even rocks will do!
 (These paint palettes will make them feel extra professional.)
 Puppets are easily fashioned out of paper bags or socks, and tissue-paper flowers require nothing but a little tissue paper, pipe cleaners, and a pair of scissors.
 For a blast from the past, introduce the kids to scratch paper, dot paint, or sand art.

-This colorful and gender-neutral theme is sure to be a hit with guests yearning to use their imagination.
+This colorful and gender-neutral theme is sure to be a hit with boys and girls yearning to use their imagination.
 There’s plenty of simple DIY inspiration on the internet, from mask-making crafts to googly-eye-adorned toothpicks and sippy cups.
 Start with this monster party pack, which gets you a banner, 18 balloons, and 14 cupcake toppers.

 Mark off an area for the “stage,” allot time for guests to prepare their acts, and provide props like microphones, hula-hoops, and music if you like.
 Then revel in the fact that they’re probably not old enough to play instruments … yet.
 These trophies will make everyone feel like a winner.

 In terms of ubiquitous trends, unicorns are up there with avocados and palm-leaf-printed anything.
-But they’re particularly cute in the context of a 5th birthday.
+But they’re particularly cute in the context of a 5-year-old birthday party.
 Who doesn’t want to wear a tutu and a unicorn-horn headband and binge on a rainbow-colored cake?
 Plus, sources of inspiration for unicorn-themed food, decor, and even games are everywhere.
 Pin the tail on the donkey gets a magical upgrade, and these temporary tattoos are sure to please.

 Forget all of the expensive trampoline parks and labor-intensive DIY decorations.
 It’s time for some good-old-fashioned fun.
 We’re talking tug-of-war with colorful rope, potato-sack races, and egg-spoon races.
 Remember hot potato?
 Musical chairs?
 Twister?
 Or how the best day in gym class was when they pulled out the parachute?
 Of course, there’s always inflatable bowling, giant connect four, and those human hamster-wheel things.

 Tie-dye has stood the test of time as a childhood activity that continues to impress even in the digital age.
 It’s hands-on and provides a built-in take-home, eliminating the need for a goody bag.
+It is thus, the perfect birthday party game.
 Offer guests white T-shirts, or give them the opportunity to bring more elaborate items like beach towels or string backpacks.
 This tie-dye kit provides enough non-toxic dye for up to 36 projects, which is permanent enough to withstand the washing machine.
 It even promises that you don’t have to pre-soak fabric in soda ash, saving a bunch of time.
 Pick up enough T-shirts for all your guests, order a pizza and some party hats, and you’re on your way to an awesome & affordable party.

 Breakfast Pajama Party